sleevi/cabforum-docs/docs/BR.md

 2. 3 months
 3. 92 days

 If a Delegated OCSP Responder Certificate is used, the Responder Certificate MUST be directly signed and issued by the Issuer CA of the Subscriber Certificate it provides status information for, using the same issuer name and key.
 The Delegated OCSP Responder Certificate MUST contain the id-pkix-ocsp-nocheck extension as defined in RFC6960.
 The Delegated OCSP Responder Certificate MUST NOT have a Validity Period greater than 365 days, and SHOULD NOT have a validity period greater than the earlier of 3 months or 92 days.
+All certificates issued by the CA for the Delegated OCSP Responder's public key MUST contain an extended key usage certificate extension whose only value is id-kp-OCSPSigning, as specified in RFC6960.

+If a Delegated OCSP Responder Certificate is not used, or if the validity period of the Delegated OCSP Responder Certificate is greater than 30 days, the OCSP response MUST be pre-produced as specified in RFC5019.

 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHOULD NOT respond with a "good" status.
 The CA SHOULD monitor the responder for such requests as part of its security response procedures.